hashgraph/hedera-json-rpc-relay/docs/design/eth-filter.md

 {"jsonrpc":"2.0","id": 1, "result": FILTER_ID}
 ```

-### Getting Filter Changes
+### Getting Filter Logs

-     The `getFilterLogs` method returns logs that match a specified topic filter and are included in newly added blocks.
+     The `getFilterLogs` method returns an array of all logs matching filter with given id.
+Can compute the same results with an eth_getLogs call.

 #### Parameters

-An existing FILTER_ID
+An existing `FILTER_ID` in hex format

 #### Request